PaienNate/EvolveLegacyRebornLauncher/README.md

 - clone n3n via wsl (you want unix line-endings, crlf breaks the wsl shell)
 - apply the patch as outlined in N3N-PATCH.md
 - compile the custom n3n-edge
+- create a new folder called "bin" in the root folder of this repo and copy the custom n3n-edge.exe into it
 - in the root folder of this repo, run these commands to create the cmake build config and compile the launcher
   - Make sure to set the CMAKE_PREFIX_PATH to the place where you have installed QT on your system:
   - you might to run this inside the "x64 Native Tools Command Prompt for VS 2022" as well in case things like WMF can't be found